 Both chlorine and fluoride kill the beneficial bacteria in your gut.
 This weakens your immune system and allows the small number of Candida yeast cells in your gut to grow into a Candida infestation.

 Chlorine in particular can be found almost everywhere you look.
 Most cities add chlorine to their drinking water.
 This mean that you are drinking chlorine every day, bathing in it, showering in it, and using it to wash the clothes that you and your family wear.
 As a powerful disinfectant, it ensures that the water supply stays free of pathogens.
-However the health benefits are outweighed by Chlorine’s effect on your gut flora and immune system.
+However, the health benefits are outweighed by chlorine’s effect on your gut flora and immune system.

-Candida and Diabetes
+Candida And Diabetes